chdeese/SimpleLevelGenerator/Brief.md

 ### How it works

-The level area is divided into squares (or cubes).
+The level area is divided into chunks (or cubes).
+Rooms are placed within the area and chunks are reserved.
+Extra Rooms are generated if desired, then Passageways create a maze and connect each room.

 ### Implementation